Incorporating Symmetry into Deep Dynamics Models for Improved Generalization: Methodology

 \subsection{Uniform Motion Equivariance}

+Uniform motion is part of Galilean invariance and is relevant to all non-relativistic physics modeling.
+For a vector field $X \colon \mathbb{R}^2 \to \mathbb{R}^2$ and vector $c \in \mathbb{R}^2$, uniform motion transformation is adding a constant vector field to the vector field $X(v)$, $T^{\mathrm{um}}_{\bm{c}}(X)(v) = X(v) + \bm{c}, \bm{c} \in \mathbb{R}^2$.
 By the following corollary, proved in Appendix \ref{app:uniform}, enforcing uniform motion equivariance as above by requiring all layers of the \texttt{CNN} to be equivariant severely limits the model. \begin{corollary} If $f$ is a $\texttt{CNN}$ alternating between convolutions $f_i$ and channel-wise activations $\sigma_i$ and the combined layers $\sigma_i \circ f_i$ are uniform motion equivariant, then $f$ is affine. \end{corollary}

 To overcome this limitation, we relax the requirement by conjugating the model with shifted input distribution.
 For each sliding local block in each convolutional layer, we shift the mean of input tensor to zero and shift the output back after convolution and activation function per sample.
 In other words, if the input is $\bm{\mathcal{P}}_{b \times d_{in} \times s\times s} $ and the output is $\bm{\mathcal{Q}}_{b \times d_{out}} = \sigma(\bm{\mathcal{P}} \cdot K)$ for one sliding local block, where $b$ is batch size, $d$ is number of channels, $s$ is the kernel size, and $K$ is the kernel, then